Facila

-Facila is a training program, in Southern Europe, for adults with short primary schooling.
-The objective is to prepare students for validation processes and secondary education.
-Many participants are entrepreneurs, owners or employees of small and medium enterprises, SME:s.
+Facila was a training program, in Southern Europe, for adults with short primary schooling.
+The objective was to prepare students for validation processes and secondary education.
+Many participants were entrepreneurs, owners or employees of small and medium enterprises, SME:s.
 In these cases the program provides opportunity for training in entrepreneurship and "continuous improvement" to enhance the participant's employability.

 The program started in 2007 as a cooperation between Sweden and Portugal.
 It is based on the Swedish program "Kunskapslyftet" and adapted to Southern European conditions on an initiative by Johan Frisk.